 "I feel as if I am walking around in new skin—aware, vigilant, alive in a way that I was not before I read Fear Icons.
 Startlingly original, imaginative as well as deeply researched, this essay collection simultaneously stuns and soothes.
 The writing is mesmerizing and incandescent, each sentence offering a way forward, not in spite of fear, but because of it.” —Inara Verzemnieks, Rona Jaffe Award Winner, Pulitzer Prize Finalist, and author of Among the Living and the Dead

-A graduate of the University of Montana's Environmental Studies Program and the University of Iowa's Nonfiction Writing Program, she is an Assistant Professor at Whitman College.
+She has published prose in Shirley Magazine, Tin House, The Kenyon Review, and elsewhere.
+She is the recipient of the Richard J. Margolis Award for social justice reporting and many grants and fellowships.
+A graduate of the University of Montana's Environmental Studies Program and the University of Iowa’s Nonfiction Writing Program, she is an Assistant Professor of English at Whitman College.

 kishalew at gmail dot com